QtExcel/QXlsx/README.md

 ![](markdown.data/qxlsx-badge1.png)

-* QXlsx is excel file(*.xlsx) reader/writer library.
+- QXlsx is excel file(*.xlsx) reader/writer library.
-* Because QtXlsx is no longer supported(2014), I created a new project that is based on QtXlsx.
+- Because QtXlsx is no longer supported(2014), I created a new project that is based on QtXlsx.
 (2017-)
-* Development language of QXlsx is C++. (with Qt 5.x)
+- Development language of QXlsx is C++. (with Qt)
-* You don't need to use static library or dynamic shared object using QXlsx.
+- You don't need to use static library or dynamic shared object using QXlsx.

 ## Sample (Hello excel)

 ### :one: Writing excel file(*.xlsx)

 ```cpp
 QXlsx::Document xlsx;
 xlsx.write("A1", "Hello Qt!"); // write "Hello Qt!" to cell(A,1). it's shared string.